eslint/rfcs/designs/2023-rule-performance-dashboard/README.md

 -->

 - Is the inclusion of Chart.js acceptable or should custom UI/Charts be created for ESLint to use?
-- If Chart.js is used, the HTML page's UI should be more repsponsive, which media devices should be catered to?
+- Should the HTML page be adaptable to smaller media devices?

 ## Help Needed